harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 title: "Focus on the Easy Bits: CI/CD with Azure and Github"
 date: 2020-05-04T03:13:26.247Z
-description: Continuous integration and continuous delivery (CI/CD) are often talked about, but perhaps you wonder what all the fuss is about.
+description: Continuous integration and continuous delivery (CI/CD) are often talked about, but may not be well understood.
 This tutorial will get you started with a basic CI/CD workflow using Github Actions to deploy a Web application to Azure.
 featuredpost: false